 Time correlation

-The space link shall provide a time correlation capability that enables the time maintained on the spacecraft, the onboard time, to be correlated with the time maintained on the ground.
+The space link shall provide a time correlation capability that enables the time maintained on the spacecraft, the on-board time, to be correlated with the time maintained on the ground.

-Ranging
+Ranging and Doppler tracking

-The space link shall provide a ranging capability that enables the distance between a ground station antenna and the spacecraft antenna to be determined.
+The space link shall provide at least one of the two following capabilities that enables determining the distance or the velocity or both between a ground station antenna and the spacecraft antenna:

+ranging capability,

+Doppler tracking capability.

+Suitable methods are defined in ECSS-E-ST-50-02 Ranging and Doppler tracking.
+Missions requiring very accurate orbit determination often use Pseudo-Noise (PN) Ranging Systems and/or Delta DOR.

 Telecommand receipt confirmation

 The space link shall provide a telecommand receipt confirmation function that confirms receipt of telecommands at the space network gateway.

-This function confirms that telecommands were received onboard the spacecraft, but does not necessarily imply that they were routed through the space network or delivered to the end destination.
+This function confirms that telecommands were received on-board the spacecraft, but does not necessarily imply that they were routed through the intra-spacecraft network or delivered to the end destination.

 Space link exception reporting